 Substitute breadcrumbs for oats (or gluten-free breadcrumbs) to make gluten-fee.

-I am loving cooking with these amazing kids and after a successful first week, I encourage you to try making these burgers with your children.
+I encourage you to try making these burgers with your children.

 Zucchini Black Bean Burgers